Earth’s lopsided core? Strangeness in our planet’s interior

-Category: Space Hits: 2Earth’s lopsided core growth is suggested by a new computer model.
+Category: Space Hits: 8Earth’s lopsided core growth is suggested by a new computer model.
 This illustration of the core is via Johan Swanepoel/ Shutterstock.

 Far beneath our feet, Earth’s inner core is solid iron, very hot and very dense.
 It’s surrounded by a molten iron-nickel outer core (whose flow generates Earth’s magnetic field) and a rocky mantle that’s mostly solid but which, over eons of time, moves slowly.
 Illustrations show Earth’s inner core as round, like a ball.
 But Earth’s core doesn’t tend toward roundness.
 A new study suggests that Earth’s inner core grows asymmetrically, that is, faster on one side than the other.
 That’s apparently been the case since our planet’s core began to freeze out from molten iron more than half a billion years ago.
 The region of the inner core with the fastest growth is located beneath Indonesia’s Banda Sea.